rootkovska/rootkovska.github.io/about.md

 I'm a human, although I can greatly separate emotions from work.
 This means I can appreciate ideas and work of people who I might be otherwise despising as human beings.
-Ideas, science and technology have no morale.
+Ideas, science and technology have no morality.
 It's annoying so many people don't seem to understand that.

 I'm comfortable and happy being a woman, although I do realize the absurd of